 consists of tunes Branker has written since 1997, performed by a rather formidable unit: saxophonists Antonio Hart and Ralph Bowen, trombonist Clifford Adams, pianist Jonny King, bassist John Benitez and drummer Ralph Peterson.
 Branker heads the Jazz Studies program at Princeton and is a jazz faculty member at the Manhattan School of Music.
 He also was trumpeter and assistant musical director of New York's Spirit of Life Ensemble.

 There's a rather fine Jazz Messengers feel to this sextet, given its instrumentation and the way the music moves and breathes.
 Branker allows his soloists ample room to go inside the music and stretch it.
 His "Sketches of Selim (Miles spelled backwards) is a tribute to Davis.
 "Mentor turns into an unabashed drum showcase for Peterson.
 The bouncing, reggae-tinged "Imani (Faith) features an incendiary alto sax solo by Hartand has already shuffled onto my list of the top new jazz compositions of the year.
 The closer, "J.C.'s Passion, is the composer's artful variation on "Impressions and "So What, with King launching it into high gear with his piano intro.

-Track Listing: Chant for Peace Eternal; Parris in April; Spirit Song; Sketches of Selim; Imani (Faith); In God
+Track Listing: Chant For Peace Eternal; Parris In April; Spirit Song; Sketches of Selim; Imani (Faith); In God's

-Personnel: Antonio Hart: alto saxophone, soprano saxophone (4); Ralph Bowen: tenor and soprano
+Personnel: Antonio Hart: alto and soprano saxophone; Ralph Bowen: tenor and soprano saxophone;

-saxophones; Clifford Adams: trombone; Jonny King: piano; John Benitez: bass; Ralph
+Clifford Adams: trombone; Jonny King: piano; John Benitez: bass; Ralph Peterson: drums.